Women in Leadership: Helen Lambert

 Helen Lambert attended a cohort of the Women in Leadership (WiL) course and used the course to help progress her career.

-This course is delivered through the Smart and Inclusive Leadership and Priority Skills for D2N2 SMEs projects, which are funded by the European Social Fund.
+This course is delivered through the Smart and Inclusive Leadership and Priority Skills for D2N2 SMEs projects, which are part funded by the European Social Fund.
 Nottingham Trent University (NTU) is pleased to offer free (fully funded) places on this course to support employees of small and medium businesses that are based in Nottinghamshire or Derbyshire.

 It is a great opportunity to gain a different perspective and understand the challenges of being a Woman in Leadership, gaining new tools, skills and knowledge to bring back to your organisation.